Adpetfem83/UFOs/README.md

 ![unfilter](https://github.com/Adpetfem83/UFOs/blob/main/static/images/Unfiltered_page.png)

-You can filter by one or all of the search criteria shown.
-For example, if you search by **"City"**, you will see that the table updated to show the reported sightings that was recorded for that specific city.
+We can filter by one or all of the search criteria shown.
+For example, If we search by **"City"**, you will see that the table updated to show the reported sightings that was recorded for that specific city.

 ![filtercity](https://github.com/Adpetfem83/UFOs/blob/main/static/images/Filtered_by_city.png)

 If a shape is added, the table will update itself by filtering further to only display the information containing the shape.
-Moreover, two or more criteria can be used to filter as well.
+Moreover, two or more criteria can be used to filter as well, Or if the previous enteries are deleted and we now enter a new criteria **"State"** and **"Shape"**, the table will update using the new criteria as shown below.

 ![filterstateandshape](https://github.com/Adpetfem83/UFOs/blob/main/static/images/Filtered_by_State_%26_shape.png)

-Or if the previous enteries are deleted and we now enter a new criteria **"State"** and **"Shape"**, the table will update using your new criteria.
+The last one here was filtered by date and the resulting webpage is displayed below

 ![filterdate](https://github.com/Adpetfem83/UFOs/blob/main/static/images/Filtered_by_date.png)